magnumci/documentation/build-environment.md

 ### Ruby

-Multiple ruby versions are managed with `rvm` and are latest patchlevels:
+Multiple Ruby versions are managed with `rvm` and are latest patchlevels:

 - MRI 1.9.2
 - MRI 1.9.3